ileana-pr/Hyperfy.how/src/content/docs/guides/contribute.md

 Easily add resources in markdown to the appropriate .md or .mdx file.
 If needed, create a new file.  (be sure to start with frontmatter format of all others)

-Sidebar and page link will autogenerate on 'reference' section.
+Sidebar and page link will autogenerate on 'resources' section.

-'reference' sidebar will be in order based on the .md/.mdx file name.
+'resources' sidebar will be in order based on the .md/.mdx file name.

 On 'guides' section, need to add to astro.config.mjs.